grandeurdev/arduino-sdk/README.md

 ## Documentation

+/* PUT ALL THE METHODS UNDER THE DEVICE OBJECT */
+/* HIDE DUPLEX UNDER THE SHADOWS */

 ### `apollo.init()`

 Method to initialize device's WiFi (SSID and Passphrase) and duplex configurations (API Key and Auth Token) in one go.